 National Convenor of the Australian Earth Laws Alliance, Australia

 Michelle Maloney, environmental lawyer and activist, is the National Convenor and Co-Founder of the Australian Earth Laws Alliance (AELA).
 AELA was created in September 2011 by the Australian Earth Jurisprudence movement and its aim is to promote the understanding and practical implementation of Earth Jurisprudence and Wild Law in Australia.
-Michelle has 20 years’ experience in environmental law and social justice advocacy, and recently completed her doctoral thesis in law at Griffith University, Brisbane, Australia.
-She is the Australian representative on the Executive Committee of the Global Alliance for the Rights of Nature and contributes to the work of a range of community-based environmental law organisations, including as Chairperson of the Queensland Environmental Defender’s Office.
-Michelle also co-edited the book Wild Law in Practice together with Dr Peter Burdon (published Feb 2014).
-A list of her publications can be seen here.
+Michelle has 20 years’ experience in environmental law and social justice advocacy, and completed a doctoral thesis in law at Griffith University, Brisbane, Australia.
+She contributes to the work of a range of community-based organisations, including the New Economy Network of Australia.
+Michelle also co-edited the book Wild Law in Practice with Dr Peter Burdon (published Feb 2014).
+More information about her many activities and a list of her publications can be found here.